jusanherndon/archpi-setup/README.md

 -------------------------------------------

-(Be sure to be in the variables folder) ansible localhost -m ansible.builtin.debug -a var="variable_name" -e "@variable_file.yml" --ask-vault-pass
+(Be sure to be in the variables folder)

-(The ask vault pass comes in if a password file is not defined)
+ansible localhost -m ansible.builtin.debug -a var="variable_name" -e "@variable_file.yml" --ask-vault-pass

  Command to run to Generate Variable encryption:
  -----------------------------------------------